MicrosoftDocs/well-architected/well-architected/services/compute/virtual-machines/virtual-machines-review.md

 > [!div class="checklist"]
 > - [Monitor](/azure/virtual-machines/monitor-vm) and measure health.
 > - Setup Azure Monitor [alerts](/azure/virtual-network/monitor-virtual-network#alerts) for detecting configuration changes in your environment.
-    > - Use the [Application Insights](/azure/azure-monitor/app/app-insights-overview) extension to proactively understand how an application is performing and reactively review application execution data to determine the cause of an incident.
 > - [Automate](/azure/architecture/framework/devops/automation-tasks) tasks like provisioning and updating.
-> - Build a robust testing environment.
+> - Build a robust testing environment by having a separate testing environment that closely mirrors your production environment and test updates and changes before deploying to production.
-> - Right size your VMs.
+> - Right size your VMs by choosing the appropriate VM size based on your workload requirements and monitor resource utilization to ensure optimal performance and cost.
-> - Manage your quota.
+> - Manage your quota with monitoring resource usage and adjust your quota as needed to ensure that you have enough resources to meet your needs
-> - Optimize with managed disks.
+> - Optimize with managed disks for better scalability, availability, performance, and consider using [Azure Disk Encryption](/azure/virtual-machines/disk-encryption-overview) to encrypt your managed disks.

 ### Recommendations